28th – 30th August 2020

 A note of caution, and clarity …

 It’s worth saying, at this point, what this course is not.
 While we will be delving into the uses and traditions of the tarot, this is not a weekend of fortune telling or divination.
 You will not be seeing your future, or crossing any palms with silver (though silver is always welcome).
 It is not a beginner’s course in tarot reading, and it is not taught by a qualified tarot teacher, if such things exist.
-Finally, it should be emphasised that there is nothing ‘occult’ or sinister about the work we will be doing.
+Finally, it should perhaps be said that there is nothing ‘occult’ or sinister about the work we will be doing.
 It is open to everyone, whatever their background, beliefs or experience.

 Instead, this is a course for writers and other creative people, run by a writer who has found that learning, and using, the tarot over a number of years has deepened and illuminated his writing practice, and his wider life.
 You will learn about the history, symbology, imagery and uses of these cards, and how they are used, and we will use this knowledge to help deepen our creative practice practice, spark new ideas and perhaps allow fate to take a turn in guiding our pens.
 You will use this ancient tool to help you find new ways in to your words, new depths to your stories and new things to do with them.